wschenk/willschenk.com/content/articles/2020/playing_with_tailwind/index.md

 I pulled in my company logo and a headshot (well, I needed a passport photo for a visa application and so I went to a photobooth and took a picture of _that_ photo with my phone, so it's like a manual instagram filter) from our website, and wrote up a silly bio.
 Lets throw that on a page a start adding classes.

+Lets build this:

+{{% img img="profile_done.png" style="max-width: 600px" %}}

 {{% embed "static/profile.html.base" "html" "yes" %}}

 There are two sections here, one for the header and the other for the bio.
-Lets open up the [Tailwind Documentation](https://tailwindcss.com/) and walk through the process of styling everything.
+Let's open up the [Tailwind Documentation](https://tailwindcss.com/) and walk through the process of styling everything.
 The workflow here is to press the `/` key and type in what we are looking for to find the classes that we'll need to apply it.

-### Colors
+## Colors

 First lets tweak some overall colors.
 We can search for "background" to see the classes available, so lets add a few.
 Change the body background, maybe the text color, and the background color of the header.